anybodesign/fs-townhall/README.md

 ## Custom post type (Events)

 We can activate a plugin to add the events feature.
-Then you’ll fin some options in the Customizer.
+Then you’ll find some related options in the Customizer.

 ## Changelog